Saitama Prefecture: History of Kujiki

 In the modern reactivation of districts as administrative unit in 1878/79, Saitama was subdivided into originally 18 districts based on the ancient divisions of Musashi, but with only nine (joint) district government offices, and the number of districts was formally merged down to nine in 1896/97: North Adachi, Iruma, Hiki, Chichibu, Kodama, Ōsato, North Saitama, South Saitama, and North Katsushika.
 Niikura (also known as Niiza, Shiki or Shiragi), one of the original 1878/79 modern districts, was first merged into North Adachi in 1896, but a substantial part of its former territory was subsequently transferred to the North Tama and North Toshima districts of Tokyo.
 In the creation of modern cities, towns and villages in 1889, these districts were subdivided into originally 40 towns and 368 villages.
 The first city in Saitama was only established in 1922 when Kawagoe Town from Iruma District became Kawagoe City.
 The prefectural capital, Urawa in North Adachi, remained a town until 1934.
 After the Great Shōwa mergers of the 1950s, the number of municipalities in Saitama had shrunk to 95, including 23 cities by then.
 The Great Heisei mergers of the 2000s pushed the number below 70.

 After World War II, as Tokyo expanded rapidly and modern transportation allowed longer commutes, the lack of available land in Tokyo led to the rapid development of Saitama Prefecture, where the population has nearly tripled since 1960.
 Most of the cities in the prefecture are closely connected to downtown Tokyo by metropolitan rail, and operate largely as residential and commercial suburbs of Tokyo.

-In 2001, Urawa City was merged with Ōmiya City and Yono City to create Saitama City (Saitama-shi; but unlike the district or the prefecture written with Kana) as the new enlarged capital.
+In 2001, Urawa City, the capital, was merged with Ōmiya City and Yono City to create Saitama City (Saitama-shi; but unlike the district or the prefecture written with kana) as the new enlarged capital.
 It became the prefecture's first (and so far only) designated major city in 2003.